RatanRamesh/Internsavy-Internship/README.md

 ## Additional Information

-- Each task is organized into its own folder with a self-explanatory name.
+- Each task is organized into one folder with a self-explanatory name.
 - Detailed documentation for each task can be found within the respective task's folder.
 - The solutions are well-commented for better understanding.